I Dol I: Supporting

+The youngest detective with sharp instincts uncovers the truth behind the murder case involving Ra-ik.

 Production

-I Dol I is planned by KT Studio Genie, directed by Lee Kwang-young, written by Kim Da-rin, and A Story managed the production.
+The series is planned by KT Studio Genie, directed by Lee Kwang-young, written by Kim Da-rin, and AStory managed the production.

 In February 2025, Kim Jae-young and Choi Soo-young were reportedly set to star.
 On August 6, Choi Soo-young and Kim Jae-young were officially confirmed to star.
 On August 14, Saram Entertainment announced that Choi Hee-jin had been cast.
 On August 28, Kim Hyun-jin was confirmed to appear.
 On September 24, Park Jung-woo's appearance was confirmed.